 Tooth-Coloured Filling Alternatives

 When it comes to tooth-coloured fillings, there are several materials that can be used.
-Each of these materials has its own pros and cons, and an expert opinion of your dentist will help you determine which one works best in your case.
+Each of these materials has its own pros and cons, and a professional opinion of your dentist will help you determine which one works best in your case.

 1. Composite Fillings